robotpy/cxxheaderparser/docs/index.rst

 manner that allows it to handle many C++ constructs, including many modern (C++11 and beyond) features.

-.. warning:: cxxheaderparser intentionally does not have a C preprocessor
+.. warning:: cxxheaderparser intentionally does not use a C preprocessor by
-             implementation!
-If you are parsing code with macros in it, use a conforming preprocessor like the pure python preprocessor `pcpp`_ or your favorite C++ compiler.
+             default.
+If you are parsing code with macros in it, you need to provide a preprocessor function in :py:class:`.ParserOptions`.

+             .. seealso:: :py:attr:`cxxheaderparser.options.ParserOptions.preprocessor`

 .. _pcpp: https://github.com/ned14/pcpp